Yorumoto/Yorumoto/README.md

 ## Are you cool?
 yes

+## Do you code in one of the members of the C family?
+i only touched the syntax :pensive:

+never made a project, i wished i did :sob:

 ## Do you wanna make malware relating to the Ukraine crisis shoved into one of your popular projects...
 And then getting up in jail?
 ~~yes~~ **no**